 Raspberries are better than strawberries due to its higher percentage of protein, fiber, vitamins and minerals.
-Raspberries contain 2% more antioxidants than strawberries per one cup serving.
+Raspberries contain 2% more antioxidants per one cup serving.
 Raspberries have a slightly lower glycemic index which is beneficial preventing higher blood sugar levels.

 This article will dive into greater detail starting with a side-by-side comparison of their nutrients.
 We’ll uncover which is better for certain goals, sugar, glycemic indexes and compare their tastes, textures, prices and whether one can substitute for the other.